 Steps to Apply for Student Loan

-Free Application for Federal Student Aid.
-The Expected Family Contribution (EFC) is a formula that is
+as the Free Application for Federal Student Aid.
+The Expected Family Contribution (EFC) is a formula that

-used along with this form to determine the basis of how much financial aid you are eligible to receive and what amounts will be made up by
+is used along with this form to determine the basis of how much financial aid you are eligible to receive and what amounts will be made up

 your household, financial and demographic information.
 Other factors that may also figure into the mix include your household size, state